This could be biggest year for bank mergers since the late 1990s - KTVZ

 That seems to have been the main impetus for last year’s merger between Southeastern regional banking giants SunTrust and BB&T. That deal created a new bank — now known as Truist — which is the sixth-largest bank in the United States.

-Bove will be talking about the outlook for big banks with CNN Business editor-at-large Richard Ques on the “Markets Now” live show Wednesday at 12:45 pm ET.
+Bove will be talking about the outlook for big banks with CNN Business editor-at-large Richard Quest on the “Markets Now” live show Wednesday at 12:45 pm ET.

 Bove views low interest rates as a headwind for many banks, which have already enjoyed most of the gains from a series of stock buybacks.
 That, and the recent round of corporate tax cuts, has helped banks boost earnings.